postfix/GeoCityIPRanges/README.md

 ## License

-Released under the MIT License.
+Released under the BSD3 License.
 See [LICENSE](LICENSE) for details.